questdb/questdb/README.md

 ✨ As a sign of our gratitude, we also send **QuestDB swag** to our contributors.
 [Claim your swag here.](https://questdb.io/community)

-A big thanks goes to the following wonderful people who have contributed to
+A big thanks go to the following wonderful people who have contributed to
 QuestDB: ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->